UltraMessaging/um_troubleshoot/README.md

 sessions.
 We'll start with the transport session with the large "uninteresting topic" count, "61".
-Search for:
+Find a source statistics record associated with transport session "61" by searching for:
 ````
 ^Source statistics.*\nSource: LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400
 ````
-to find a source statistics record associated with transport session "61" (vim lets you include newline as '\n' in the search string).
+(vim lets you include newline as '\n' in the search string)

+Here's an excerpt:
 ````
 Source statistics received from lbmmsrc at 10.29.3.121, process ID=5ba, object ID=260f880, context instance=12c4ba70db622fd2, domain ID=0, sent Mon May 23 15:11:20 2022
 Source: LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400